nordseele/hans/readme.md

 ##### 13/01/2021

-This codebase has been completely replaced by a Rust version.
-This Node.js project is deprecated.
+This codebase is now completely replaced by a Rust version.
+This Node.js version of the project is now deprecated.
 Hardware REV C fully tested and working.

 ##### 25/10/20